-You can use this abbreviation to tell the recipient that they should reply to this email.
+You can use this abbreviation to tell the recipient to reply to this email.

 This acronym indicates that an email is completely fine to view at work because the email content is suitable for the viewer.

-Used to request that the email recipient forwards the email to some other person.
+Used to request that the email recipient forwards the email to another person.

 Used when you send a long email but don’t want the reader to go through the whole email.
 So, you can summarize the main points labeling it TL;DR.